 Out-of-School Suspension may be assigned as a further consequence in the office referral plan.
 Students are responsible for making up any work missed during the time of suspension.
-Every attempt will be made to collect work and send it with the student at the time of the suspension.
+Every attempt will be made to provide work.
 If it is not possible to prepare materials before the student leaves the building, arrangements will be made with the parents/guardians to pick up the work in the school office at a later time.